Guidance for Sponsors and Hosts

 Ukraine nationals in the UK already with a visa

-Only trained immigration adviser can give you advice about your visa and any immigration questions you might have.
+Only trained immigration adviser can give advice about visas and any immigration questions.

 Here are some organisations that could provide help: